Ralph Stackpole: San Francisco

-Stackpole returned to San Francisco in 1912 and married Adele Barnes, two months younger than he, an art student of Xavier Martinez and one of the first graduates of the California Academy of Arts and Crafts.
+Stackpole returned to San Francisco in 1912 and married Adele Barnes, two months younger than he, an art student of Xavier Martínez and one of the first graduates of the California Academy of Arts and Crafts.
 Adele Stackpole was a perfectionist in many ways, including the precision of her bookplate engravings and the demands she placed on her relationships.
-On June 15, 1913, the Stackpoles' son Peter was born in San Francisco.
+On June 15, 1913, the Stackpoles' son, Peter, was born in San Francisco.

 Stackpole was part of the foursome that founded, early in 1913, the California Society of Etchers (CSE).
 The other founders were Robert B. Harshe, an etcher and art professor at Stanford University, etcher and educator Pedro Lemos, who taught at the San Francisco Institute of Art, and Gottardo Piazzoni, an Italian-American painter and muralist who was Stackpole's master in France.
 The CSE exhibited twice in 1913, and grew to 78 artist members and five associate after two years.
 In 1926, the annual publication listed 46 artist members and 156 associate members: Stackpole was still a member.
 Decades later, the CSE merged with another group to become the California Society of Printmakers.